mlswg/mls-architecture/draft-ietf-mls-architecture.md

 - The attacker has access to a symmetric encryption key.

-- The attacker has access to a application ratchet secret.
+- The attacker has access to an application ratchet secret.

 - The attacker has access to the group secrets for one group.